-Could you explain how you’re actually using this washout model to look at future industry trends?
-And is that helping you make a decision on that second trade or third trade, to either just move it — whether it’s auction or aggressive pricing.
+Q: Could you explain how you’re actually using this model to look at future industry trends?
+And is that making you maybe make a decision on say that second trade or third trade, to either just move it — whether it’s auction or aggressive pricing.
 How does the future outlook play into your decision making with the trades?